mathew-fritz/predicting-house-prices/README.md

 - The most imporant variables to the model were adjusted price and value (ZHVI).

 # Ways to improve the model
-- Try different algorithm types (such as Support Vector Machine, or decision tree)
+- Try different algorithm types (such as support vector machine or decision tree)
 - Find extra data to use as additional variables (news articles for example)